pbklink/motif-core/etc/motif-core.api.md

     get referencable(): boolean;
 }

+// Warning: (ae-forgotten-export) The symbol "ScanPublishDataItem" needs to be exported by the entry point public-api.d.ts
 // Warning: (ae-missing-release-tag) "QueryScanDetailDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class QueryScanDetailDataItem extends PublisherSubscriptionDataItem {
+export class QueryScanDetailDataItem extends ScanPublishDataItem {
     // (undocumented)
     get detail(): ScanDetail;
     // (undocumented)